dipesh-vatech/studio/README.md

 ### 6. Open the App
 Navigate to [http://localhost:9002](http://localhost:9002) in your browser.

-## Deployment
+## Deployment to the Web

-To share your app with others, you need to deploy it to a public URL.
-This project is set up to use Firebase App Hosting.
+To share your app, deploy it to a public URL with Firebase App Hosting.

-### Prerequisites
+### Deployment Steps

 1.  **Install Firebase CLI:** If you don't have it, install it globally:
     ```bash